Readiness for Brexit – Data Protection and GDPR

 - our Brexit statement, in respect of our stance on Brexit and preparations generally.

-We will be in touch with all our customers via Marketing messages, alerts on OPPassessment and messages on our website, so please do monitor these as the deadline approaches.
+We will be in touch with all our customers via Marketing messages, alerts on OPPassessment and messages on our website, so please do monitor these as the end of the transition period approaches.
 We will be communicating further via these channels once the outcome is clearer.

 If you have any questions regarding data protection in the event of Brexit or otherwise, please do contact us on firstname.lastname@example.org.